RazElbaz/Final-project-in-Cyber-Security-MoudleGuard/README.md

                | from malicious_eval.pkl|   |  Report and terminate   |
                +----------------------+   +-----------------------+
   ```
-The flow of the attack is as follows:

 1. An instance of `EvalCode` class is created and pickled into a file named `malicious_eval.pkl`.
 2. The file is loaded and the pickled object is unpickled using `Pickled.load()` method.
 3. The `check_safety()` method from the `analysis` module is called to check the safety of the unpickled object.